apache/beam-site/src/documentation/runners/flink.md

 ## Executing a pipeline on a Flink cluster

-For executing a pipeline on a Flink cluster you need to package your program along will all dependencies in a so-called fat jar and then put that jar into the lib folder of your Flink installation.
-How you do this depends on your build system but if you follow along the [Beam Quickstart]({{ site.baseurl }}/get-started/quickstart/) these are the steps you have to take:
+For executing a pipeline on a Flink cluster you need to package your program along will all dependencies in a so-called fat jar.
+How you do this depends on your build system but if you follow along the [Beam Quickstart]({{ site.baseurl }}/get-started/quickstart/) this is the command that you have to run:

 ```
 $ mvn package -Pflink-runner
-$ cp target/word-count-beam-bundled-0.1.jar /path/to/flink/lib/
 ```
 The Beam Quickstart Maven project is setup to use the Maven Shade plugin to create a fat jar and the `-Pflink-runner` argument makes sure to include the dependency on the Flink Runner.

-For actually running the pipeline you would use the Flink run script like this:
+For actually running the pipeline you would use this command
 ```
-$ bin/flink run -c org.apache.beam.examples.WordCount lib/word-count-beam-0.1.jar  \
+$ mvn exec:java -Dexec.mainClass=org.apache.beam.examples.WordCount \
+    -Pflink-runner \
+    -Dexec.args="--runner=FlinkRunner \
+      --inputFile=/path/to/pom.xml \
-    --inputFile=/path/to/quickstart/pom.xml  \
+      --output=/path/to/counts \
-    --output=/tmp/counts \
+      --flinkMaster=<flink master url> \
-    --runner=org.apache.beam.runners.flink.FlinkRunner
+      --filesToStage=target/word-count-beam--bundled-0.1.jar"
 ```
+If you have a Flink `JobManager` running on your local machine you can give `localhost:6123` for `flinkMaster`.

 ## Pipeline options for the Flink Runner